wearebraid/vueformulate.com/docs/guide/plugins/README.md

 ```

-Of course the above code could also be packaged up into a tidy `npm` package
+Of course, the above code could also be bundled up into a tidy `npm` package
 and published for public consumption.